Mizutani Laboratory

 TestPattern Spatial resolution is the fundamental parameter in structural sciences.
 We developed a method for estimating the spatial resolution of real images from a logarithmic intensity plot in the Fourier domain.
 The logarithmic intensity plots of test images indicated that the full width at half maximum of a Gaussian point spread function can be estimated from the images themselves.
 The spatial resolution of imaging X-ray nanotomography using Fresnel zone-plate optics was estimated with this method.
 A cross section of a test object visualized with the nano-CT indicated that square-wave patterns up to 120-nm pitch were resolved.
 The logarithmic intensity plot was calculated from a nano-CT cross section of brain tissue.
 The full width at half maximum of the point spread function estimated from the plot coincided with the resolution determined from the test object.
 These results indicated that the logarithmic intensity plot in the Fourier domain provides an alternative measure of the spatial resolution without explicitly defining a noise criterion.
 DOI PubMed arXiv

-Recently, our interests have been focused on (1) three-dimensional structural analysis of biological soft tissues, including brain tissues of schizophrenia cases (DOI), and (2) evaluation of the spatial resolution of real sample images.
+Recently, our interests have been focused on (1) three-dimensional structural analysis of biological soft tissues, including brain tissues of schizophrenia cases (original paper), and (2) its implementation in AI.

 Publications